 School of Exercise and Nutrition Sciences

-This school is the only university department in Australia that brings nutrition and physical activity together in both its teaching and research.
+Ranked #3 sport science school in the world, the School of Exercise and Nutrition Sciences is a leader in its field.
+We are the only school in Australia that brings both nutrition and physical activity together in both its teaching and research.

-See yourself as a famous sports coach, food scientist or working to combat chronic health conditions?
-This school has the facilities, expertise and support you need to launch a successful career.
+See yourself as a sport coach, food scientist or working to combat chronic health conditions?
+The school has the facilities, expertise and support you need to achieve your goals.

 - Food and nutrition sciences